codergirl01/weather-cli/README.md

 ```

 **2. Run `npm install`**
 This command installs all the packages this project needs.
-If this install process fails, alternatively:
+Alternatively, packages can be installed individually:

 **dotenv**
 ```javaScript